Johan Kock

-Captain Johan Kock (4 June 1861 – 13 April 1915) was a Finnish soldier who had been decommissioned from the Finnish army in Viipuri in 1897.
+Captain Johan Kock (4 June 1861 – 13 April 1915) was a Finnish soldier who had been decommissioned from the Russian army in Viipuri in 1897.
 Kock was a revolutionary who was the leader of the Finnish Labour Corps from 1905 to 1906.

 Biography

 Kock was born in Helsinki.
 In 1900 Kock was a reporter in Viipuri.
 He organised routes to smuggle revolutionary writings from Sweden via Finland to Russia.
 In 1905 during the general strike the academic society and labor protested together against the Russian czar.
-Kock became the leader of the national guard during the strike.
+Kock was appointed the leader of the national guard by the strike committee.
 Kock gained the support and trust of the general governor Ivan Obolensky.
 Nevertheless, Obolensky negotiated with the Constitutionals how to solve the strike by political means.
-The Academic society couldn't accept Kock's leadership: university students and polytechniques split off, founding their own organisation under the leadership of Gösta Thörsleff.
+The Academic society could not accept Kock's leadership: university students and polytechniques split off, founding their own organisation under the leadership of Gösta Thörsleff.